mindspore-ai/docs/docs/mindspore/source_en/model_train/dataset/python_objects.md

 Here is an example of sending `dict` objects to the Dataset pipeline using `GeneratorDataset`.

-In the example, `my_generator` returns 2 elements, corresponding to 2 data columns, where the dictionary is considered as `col1`.
-Specifically, the rules for data processing pipelines typically check whether the return value can be converted to a NumPy type, but no typecast check if the return value is a dictionary.
+In the example, `my_generator` returns 2 elements, corresponding to 2 data columns, where the dictionary is considered as `col1`, the first column.
+The rules for data processing pipelines typically check whether the return value can be converted to a NumPy type, but no typecast check if the return value is a dictionary.
 Furthermore, there is no limit on the internal items it stores (number and type of keys/values).

 ```python
 import mindspore.dataset as ds